rabiaathar/now.everyone-google-FactChecking-1/README.md

 # Approach Description

 # Description how project can be built and executed
 1. Tool: Preferrably Eclipse(IDE) for JAVA is required.
+Also Java-jdk-version 1.8.0.
 2. Result file can be found in main folder "FactChecking" with name result.ttl.
 Note: the result file contains existing results.
 Before running delete the existing results from file.
 3. Open eclipse.
 4. Click File->Import.
 5. From the Wizard select "General".
-6. Fro Sub menu of General select "Existing Projects into Workspace".
+6. From Sub menu of General select "Existing Projects into Workspace".
 7. Click Next
 8. On the left of "Select root directory" click browse and select the unziped folder and navigate to "FactChecking" folder.
 9. Click on "Finish".